Jwychor/EZ_Factor_Analysis/README.md

 EZ_FA()
 ```
+If the console prompts you to install new versions of dependencies that are already installed, this is not necessary and entering "3" (none) when prompted is fine.

 The dashboard can access all dataframes in the current global environment.
 Closing the application will allow the user to access R functionality again.
 To use the dashboard in future files use
 ```
 library(EZFA)